 The graduate program in chemistry is designed to provide students with a solid grounding in the fundamentals of the broad field of chemistry, as well as rigorous training in research and communication skills.
 Our graduates pursue careers in academia, at government laboratories and in the chemical industry.

 The Chemistry Graduate Program at Texas A&M University ranks in the top ten among public universities.
 Assistantship stipends are $24,600 for twelve months.
 In addition, tuition and all mandatory fees are paid for students, both domestic and international, in good standing pursuing Ph.D. degrees, for up to 5 years of graduate study.
 Applicants are automatically considered for supplemental department and university-wide fellowships.

-The priority application deadline is December 15, 2016.
-We will review applications submitted after December 15, until our class is full.
+The application deadline for Fall 2018 is December 15, 2017.
 We look forward to your completed application package.

 Successful completion of the graduate program requires that certain milestones be reached in a timely fashion.
 It is the student’s responsibility to know the rules, timeline and pertinent procedures of the program and to meet its standards and requirements.

 Graduate awards honor the outstanding contributions of our students to research and teaching.
 Awards are also available to support travel for our students to present their work at scientific meetings.
 The below sections outline how to nominate or apply for our departmental awards.
 A description of external awards, in some cases requiring nominations to be forwarded through the department, is further included.

 The Texas A&M Chemistry graduate experience is greatly enhanced by the social, outreach and professional development activities organized by student associations.
 Many members of our diverse student population are affiliated with several associations.